nishaantkumardas/orderbook-snapshot-diff/README.md

-This little Go program listens to Coinbase’s live order-book feed and prints the exact nanosecond whenever the best bid price is higher or equal to the best ask (a cross).
+A weekend hack: listen to Coinbase’s live BTC order-book and print the nanosecond whenever the best bid sits on top of the ask (a cross).

-How to run:
+Still in developement.
+Expect messy logs and the odd crash.

+Right now it’s just a single Go file and a dream.

+Run it:

 go run .

 You’ll see something like:

 cross 1701432000000000000 42150.00 42149.99

+Leave the terminal open and go touch grass.
+If the market hiccups you’ll catch it.